Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 Patient communication is the #1 most important thing for patient retention.

 People don’t like to feel confused or in the dark about their health.
-When they book an appointment with your clinic, they want to be treated with empathy and thoughtful attention.
+When they book an appointment with your clinic, they want physicians and staff to treat them with empathy and thoughtful attention.

 Similar to running through your patient experience, map out all communication touchpoints with your patients.
 Then write a wish list of all the ways you appreciate communication as a patient.